Sega Saturn Magazine Interview Compilation

 It's not a nuclear explosion.
 Called "Nirvana Death" by some, it is a phenomenon that has distorted part of the world.

-What are Abnormals?
+What are Grotesques?
 How many of them are there?

-There are abnormally shaped people.
-Therefore, why not call them Abnormals?
+They are grotesquely shaped people.
+Therefore, why not call them Grotesques?
 That's what we thought during development.
 There are more or less 22 of them, and they appear as enemies in the game.

 What's the Nerve Tower?
 What kind of floor plan does it have?